Cervator/Cervator.github.io/_posts/2026-03-25-guardian-driven-development.md

 [Guardian Driven Development](https://siliconsaga.github.io/yggdrasil/gdd/) is a methodology for human-AI collaboration.
 It wraps existing dev practices — BDD, TDD, code review, etc — in a layer of structured guidance that adapts to who you are, what you're doing, and how much time you have.
 It also adds utility and AI tooling to help make agentic development safer and more transparent.

-But that's the technical pitch, and it misses the point.

-The real reason I built GDD is that I'm concerned about people.
+That's the technical pitch though, and it kind of misses the point — the real reason I built GDD is that I'm concerned about people.

 ## The Junior Engineer Problem

 We're in the early days of what I think will be a genuine social shift.
 AI agents are getting remarkably capable at writing code (among other things, including drafting blogs), and the world's response has been... complicated (prior blog covers that some).
 Tools like [Gas Town](https://gastownhall.ai/) amazingly let a single person orchestrate whole teams of agents.
 That's impressive, and I love both these efforts and how they enable individuals to build really cool things.
-I especially am thrilled to see people simply have fun doing things they couldn't do before - even if they only do it for themselves rather than try to become the first [solopreneur unicorn](https://www.fastcompany.com/91447642/how-close-is-the-first-solopreneur-unicorn).
+I'm especially thrilled to see people simply have fun doing things they couldn't do before - even if they only do it for themselves rather than try to become the first [solopreneur unicorn](https://www.fastcompany.com/91447642/how-close-is-the-first-solopreneur-unicorn).

 But it optimizes for throughput.
 The AI is an amplifier — you point it at a problem, it churns.
 What it doesn't necessarily do is help anyone *learn* or work better together.
 The [Wasteland](https://steve-yegge.medium.com/welcome-to-the-wasteland-a-thousand-gas-towns-a5eb9bc8dc1f) aims to link Gas Towns together, but again somewhat primarily to align a thousand individual fire hoses in desired direction(s).

 Meanwhile, the [traditional path for junior engineers is evaporating](https://stackoverflow.blog/2025/12/26/ai-vs-gen-z/).
 Code review from senior devs?
 They're busy prompting agents, and there's so much more to review now anyway.
 Pair programming?
 Why pair with a human when the AI is faster?
 Mentorship?
 But all you need is to [ask Claude to do it, right](https://dev.to/the_nortern_dev/the-junior-developer-is-extinct-and-we-are-creating-a-disaster-3jh2)?
 Why ever hire juniors?

 I've watched this happen in open source too.
 Terasology has been a learning ground for hundreds of contributors over the years — many of them [students](https://summerofcode.withgoogle.com/archive/2019/organizations/5741667284418560), hobbyists, first-time coders.
-The thing that made it work wasn't the code; it was the community of people willing to explain, guide, and be patient.
+What made it work wasn't really the code — it was the community of people willing to explain, guide, and be patient.
 AI shouldn't replace that.
 It should *augment* that.
 So far it has mostly been well-intentioned but misplaced PR firehosing, especially for popular projects.

 [![FirehosePRs](../assets/images/FirehosePRsSmall.png)](../assets/images/FirehosePRs.png)